jgm/pandoc/INSTALL.md

 To get the latest release, we provide a binary package for amd64 architecture on the **[download page]**.

-This provides both `pandoc` and `pandoc-citeproc`.
-The executables are statically linked and have no dynamic dependencies or dependencies on external data files.
+The executable is statically linked and has no dynamic dependencies or dependencies on external data files.
 Note:  because of the static linking, the pandoc binary from this package cannot use lua filters that require external lua modules written in C.